tfarirayi1/tgf/README.md

 #### Shell.js
 * shell-component
 * provides an always accessible hidden app-menu.
-* provides an always accessible hidden app-login.
+* provides an always accessible login resource.
 #### HelpRouter.js
-* router-component for 'origin/help'
+* router-component for the endpoint 'origin/help'
 #### AccountRouter.js
-* router-component for 'origin/account'
+* router-component for the endpoint 'origin/account'
 #### Help.js
-* resource-component exposed at '/help'.
+* resource-component exposed at the endpoint '/help'.
 #### Account.js
-* resource-component exposed at '/account'.
+* resource-component exposed at the endpoint '/account'.
 #### Faq.js
-* resource-component exposed at '/help/faq'.
+* resource-component exposed at the endpoint '/help/faq'.
 #### AccessDenied.js
-* resource-component exposed at all restricted endpoints when the user is not authorised.
+* resource-component exposed at all private endpoints when the user is not authorised.
 ### _component types
 #### shell-component
 * determines the visual layout of the application.